Virginia Commonwealth University Institute for Contemporary Art

 - Over six miles of in-floor radiant tubing.

+Take a walk through the finished building with designers in this video clip.
 The open design of the ICA features exhibition and programming spaces that can support widely varied forms of contemporary art.
 On the first floor, a 4,000 square-foot gallery, café, bar and concept shop radiate from the ICA’s central forum and frame an outdoor garden.
 Referred to by the architect as the “Thinking Field,” the garden will be used for social gatherings and public programs.
 The first floor also features a state-of-the-art, 240-seat auditorium for film screenings, performances, lectures and other programs.
 The second floor includes two forking galleries and an adaptable “learning lab” for interactive engagement.
 It also includes a publicly accessible terrace, featuring one of four green roofs.
 The third floor features a gallery with soaring, 33-foot-high walls and houses an administrative suite and a boardroom.
 Additional staff offices are located on the building’s lower level, which also includes a lobby for visitors, art storage and preparation facilities, a fabrication workshop, a green room, the catering kitchen and general storage.
 All of the galleries can house suspended art or art anchored to the floor slab.
 This was meant to facilitate experimentation with how art is presented, through blending performing and visual arts and by harvesting the creativity and distinctiveness that flows all throughout VCU and the surrounding community.

 The construction team worked tirelessly to bring VCU’s vision to life.
 The structure utilized multiple materials including steel, precast concrete planks, cast-in-place concrete and custom structural steel curtainwalls to form dramatic design features: cantilevered floors and beams, curved concrete walls, structural topping slabs and a 72 foot-tall sloped and curved steel and zinc façade.